Who is the Ada County Surveyor?

 To prevent duplication of existing recorded or reserved names, the Ada County Surveyor will approve and reserve a subdivision name or a condominium name for a new project.
 The procedure and rules for naming subdivisions are found on the Ada County Surveyor website on the left side, under “Reserved Sub Names”

 Choose a unique name not found in the database list in accordance with the guidelines on the web page.
-Names are reserved by e-mailing the County Surveyor at firstname.lastname@example.org This provides documentation for the applicant and for our files.
-We can honor this reservation only as long as your project is in the approval process.
+Names are reserved by e-mailing the County Survey Staff at email@example.com This provides documentation for the applicant and for our files.
+We can honor these reservations only as long as the projects are in the approval process.
 Final approval can only take place when the final plat is recorded.

 Who is on the staff that will review my plat?

 Currently, all of the staff related to the review of a subdivision plat is located in the Survey Division of Development Services, on the second floor of the Ada County Courthouse.
-The Survey Division staff consists of two survey technicians and the County Surveyor.
+The Survey Division staff consists of three survey technicians and two Professional Land Surveyors.
 The County Surveyor is Jerry Hastings, PLS Idaho.
-Contact information is shown on the Development Services homepage or call (208) 287-7900 for more information.
+Staff contact information is shown on the Development Services homepage or call (208) 287-7900 for more information.

 Who do I contact when mistakes are found on the County Surveyor's webpage?